cseveren/cseveren.github.io/_pages/about.md

 ## Welcome!

-I am a **Postdoctoral Scholar in Health Economics** at the University of California, Irvine’s *Joe C. Wen School of Population & Public Health*.
-My research examines how **health and labor policies** shape access to care, health behaviors, and economic well-being.
-Using **quasi-experimental methods** and large administrative and survey datasets, I study topics including **Medicaid dental benefits and birth outcomes**, **hearing aid coverage mandates**, **paid sick leave policies**, and **telehealth expansion**.
-Across these projects, my work aims to generate evidence that informs **equitable and cost-effective public policy**.
+I am a postdoctoral scholar in health economics at the University of California, Irvine’s Joe C. Wen School of Population & Public Health.
+My research examines how health and labor policies shape access to care, health behaviors, and economic well-being.
+Using quasi-experimental methods and large administrative and survey datasets, I study topics including Medicaid dental benefits and birth outcomes, hearing aid coverage mandates, paid sick leave policies, and telehealth expansion.
+Across these projects, my work aims to generate evidence that informs equitable and cost-effective public policy.

 <br>